ffledgling/dtella/README.md

 2. Start the dtella script

-3. Add a new connection to your
+3. Add a new connection to your Client

 4. Enter the name as anything you like